jdhao/nvim-config/docs/README.md

 ## ctags

-In order to use tags related plugins such as [vista.vim](https://github.com/liuchengxu/vista.vim) and [gutentags](https://github.com/ludovicchabant/vim-gutentags), we need to install a ctags distribution.
+In order to use tags related plugins such as [vista.vim](https://github.com/liuchengxu/vista.vim), we need to install a ctags distribution.
 Universal-ctags is preferred.

 To install ctags on macOS, use [Homebrew](https://github.com/universal-ctags/homebrew-universal-ctags):